 As with so many other decisions in business, it’s important to carefully measure your options, conduct a thorough cost-benefit analysis and make the decision that best advances your own and your small business’ growth and prosperity.
 Winner takes all, or buyer beware?
 With Bitcoin, it may be both.
 It’s your call.

 Tell us what you think… Is Bitcoin the wave of the future, for small businesses in particular, or in general?
 Why?
 Have you used Bitcoin in obtaining the goods and services you need for your small business?
+Are you looking for the best cryptocurrency to invest in?
 We’d like to hear about your experience…

 For more information on the Bitcoin debate as it currently stands, we recommend this required reading: